Giving Consumers What They Want

 Real Estate is a "Me Too" business, and what you do to list and sell real estate is probably the same as what all other REALTORS® across the country do.

 So, if you want to avoid declining commissions in a "Me Too" business, you must be able to differentiate in another way.
 In a "Me Too" business, you cannot differentiate based on the "Big Things" because everyone does the big things!
 So you must do many little things your competition does not do.
-In e-PRO we stress, "It's the little things that make a difference."
+We stress, "It's the little things that make a difference."

 Look at what consumers, not just real estate consumers, but all consumers are looking for today as they shop for products and services.
 These items are referred to as "Consumer Demands."
 When you look at what you do, how you do it, and how you market it, bring as many of these driving forces to bear as possible:

 Speed: Think of fast food and 24 films developing.
 The quicker you can take care of the administrative aspects of a purchase or sale, the more valuable you are.

-Convenience: Think of Seven Eleven stores.
+Convenience: Think of 7-Eleven stores.
 Also, remember that people will often pay a premium for convenience.
 What do you do for the convenience and comfort of your clients?

 Choice: The more alternatives initially, the more consumers like it, but then they narrow it down.
 Don't we all enjoy choice, from ice cream at 31 Flavors to coffee at Starbucks?
 What can you do to give your client more alternatives?